cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   and after pushing "Back" the generated key will be used as hex input for the encryption method.
 AES-256 needs SHA-256.
   CT1: From AES-Tool 2.6 (deployed with CT 1.4.31) you can enter the key in ASCII form.
-The ASCII characters are then tranformed via PKCS#5.
+The ASCII characters are then transformed via PKCS#5.

 - Make customizable by the user, how big the part of text and binary files can be, which CrypTool will load.

-- New magnification function in the display for graphics and/or display of co-ordinates of the current mouse pointer position.
+- New magnification function in the display for graphics and/or display of the coordinates of the current mouse pointer position.

-- CT1: Make all dialogs thread-safe, so the user can cancel long-running transactions, without stopping the whole program via the task manager.
+- CT1: Make all dialogs thread-safe, so the user can cancel long-running transactions, without stopping the whole program via the Task Manager.
   This is already implemented in the factorization dialog.
   This is especially meaningful for cryptanalysis (it would be necessary for the known-plaintext analysis of the single-column transposition):